Mitigating Heterogeneity-Induced Drift in Hierarchical Sign-Based Federated Learning: Introduction

-In contrast to the extensive literature on standard FL, research on hierarchical FL remains relatively sparse.
-For example, \cite{liu2022hierarchical} analyzes a HFL algorithm with quantization, proving a tight convergence bound under nonconvex objectives and deriving system‐design insights such as adaptive aggregation intervals and device--edge association strategies, though the analytical results do not sufficiently cover non-IID distributions and downlink quantization.
-Another study \cite{azimi2025hierarchical} develops a HFL algorithm derived from a different optimization perspective, yet the convergence guarantees offered are limited to a special case.

-A related line of work is presented in \cite{azimi2024hierarchical}, which examines HFL under quantized communication and heterogeneous data, providing an analysis of convergence behavior and identifying aggregation intervals that improve communication efficiency and learning accuracy, although only uplink quantization is considered.
-Extensions to multi-layer HFL with layer-specific quantization more recently generalize hierarchical FL theory to deeper aggregation graphs and show how local iteration counts and quantization parameters should scale \cite{azimi2025multi}.
-Separately, the recent work \cite{jiang2024convergence} gives a unified convergence framework for HFL under partial participation and data heterogeneity, without utilizing quantization.
+In contrast to the extensive literature on standard FL, research on hierarchical FL remains comparatively limited.
+For example, \cite{liu2022hierarchical} studies a quantized HFL algorithm, establishes a tight convergence bound for nonconvex objectives, and derives system-design insights such as adaptive aggregation intervals and device--edge association strategies.
+However, its convergence analysis does not fully address non-IID data distributions.
+Another study, \cite{azimi2025hierarchical}, develops an HFL algorithm from a different optimization perspective, although its convergence guarantees are limited to a restricted setting.
+Quantized communication under heterogeneous data is considered in \cite{azimi2024hierarchical}, which analyzes convergence and identifies aggregation intervals that improve communication efficiency and learning accuracy.
+More recent extensions to multi-layer HFL with layer-specific quantization generalize the theory to deeper aggregation graphs and characterize how local iteration counts and quantization parameters should scale~\cite{azimi2025multi}.
+Separately, \cite{jiang2024convergence} develops a unified convergence framework for HFL under partial participation and data heterogeneity, without considering quantized communication.
+Beyond quantization, model pruning has been used to reduce the number of transmitted parameters by eliminating redundant entries~\cite{liu2023adaptive}.

-A different strategy for easing communication burdens is model pruning \cite{liu2023adaptive}, which reduces the number of transmitted parameters by eliminating redundant ones, thereby lowering communication costs without significantly affecting model accuracy.
-Multiple studies have also explored the combination of HFL with over-the-air computation \cite{aygun2024over,azimi2024scalable,azimiOTA2024hierarchical}, where it is shown that analog aggregation and hierarchical clustering can greatly improve scalability and strengthen robustness to interference and data heterogeneity in wireless networks.
-Additionally, context-aware and scheduling-driven frameworks \cite{wen2022joint,zhang2024device} dynamically manage device participation and communication resources, enabling more flexible and stable training.